Looking for a veggie power bowl that will fuel you up? This summer grain bowl is not only nutritious, it’s delicious with a Dijon dressing.

 Maple syrup contains 60-plus polyphenols, aka health-helping antioxidants.
 One of these polyphenols forms when sap is boiled to create maple syrup and is called Quebecol, after the province of Quebec.

-I hope this vegan power bowl with maple-Dijon dressing quickly becomes a staple in your household!
+I hope this veggie power bowl with maple-Dijon dressing quickly becomes a staple in your household!
 The whole meal takes less than 25 minutes to put together.

 Want more vegetarian power bowl recipes?
 Also try these summer vegetarian recipes: